 Patel agrees and says education and research is key.

-bottom line is that there needs to be more research,” he says.
-“Science
+"The bottom line is that there needs to be more research," he says.

 For more information on Lyme and other tick-borne diseases, visit

 * Tuck pants into socks.